OMurM/Sprint7/README.md

     docker run -d --name influxdb -p 8086:8086 -v influxdb:/var/lib/influxdb influxdb:latest

-On the login we can create default bucket wich we can name it like *local*
+On the login we can create default bucket wich we can name it like *iot*

 ![create database](images/admi_setup.png)